Discovering Gold Country

 After my breakfast I’m back on the road, finding Highway 49 again, which bypasses the town.
-I’m driving south to Grass Valley for the Empire Mine State Historic Park.
+I’m driving south to Sonora today, but firstly it’s to Grass Valley for the Empire Mine State Historic Park.
 This was one of the biggest and richest gold mines in California during its mining history of 106 years, and it only stopped working in 1956.
-There’s a good little museum where I learn a lot about the mine and gold mining in general.
+When I arrive I discover a good little museum where I learn a lot about the mine and gold mining in general.

 However once I’m through Auburn the road becomes one lane each way again.
 There’s a twisty section up and over some hills with some nice scenery.
 I stop at a mini-mart in Cool – I kid you not – to get a drink for lunch later, having saved yesterday’s sandwich.
 There was a fridge in the kitchen area of hotel so hopefully the sandwich will be alright.

 Views from the Golden Chain Highway south of Auburn

 And frankly there’s not much to see anywhere in the Park.
-I drive across the road to a car park by the river and walk down – as far as you can – to the discovery spot, which is not marked in any noticeable way other than a sign by it.
-You are supposed to pay $10 to park here but when I questioned the Ranger he said that if I was only stopping for a few minutes then I should be OK.
+I drive across the road to a car park by the river.
+I then walk down – as far as you can – to the discovery spot.
+This is not marked in any really noticeable way other than a sign by it.
+You are supposed to pay $10 to park here.
+But when I questioned the Ranger he said that if I was only stopping for a few minutes then I should be OK.
 The car park is deserted and with no-one else around, I don’t pay. 😉

 I guess it followed established trails that linked the towns, and that after getting out of the ‘proper’ mountains, these trails trawled through the foothills on routes that made it as easy as possible for the horse-driven transport of the gold era.
 Or I might be completely wrong.
 And given the sections listed as Old Rte 49 my guess is that there’s also been some route realignments over the years.

 Sonora will mark the end of my time on the Gold Rush Trail.
 Of course I passed through Mariposa further south earlier on the trip, but I’ve completed about two-thirds of the full route.
 It was just a bit too much out of the way to do the full route to Oakhurst, either now or at the start of the trip.
 I’d have almost certainly ended up back-tracking or doing a lot more miles.
 From Sonora I can head almost directly west to my next stop.
-I’m happy with what I’ve done this time, and as I’ve said before, there may be other trips when I can complete the section I’ve not done.
+I’m happy with what I’ve done this time.
+As I’ve said before, there may be other trips when I can complete the section I’ve not done.